yiannisha/youtube-scraper/README.md

 Then you need to run setup.sh once so that the virtual environment for the script is set up:<br>
 `youtube-scraper/setup.sh`

+Before using the script you must change the API_TOKEN value in creds.json to your account's API token.<br>
+Your API token can be found at: https://console.apify.com/account#/integrations

 # How to use

 In order to use the scraper you need to run the run.sh file with two parameters.